dannguyen/flask-firerain/README.md

 ## Flask App Fire and Rain

 A quickie <a href="http://flask.pocoo.org/">Python 3.x Flask app</a> that mashes data from Google Maps Geocoding, Instagram, Weather Underground, and the USGS Earthquake Hazards Program.
 A modification of [Ben Welsh's First News App with Flask](http://first-news-app.readthedocs.org/en/latest/).
-By <a href="https://twitter.com/dancow">Dan Nguyen</a> for <a href="http://www.compjour.org">CompJour</a>
+Front-end styles courtesy of [Bootstrap 3](http://getbootstrap.com/).

+App built by <a href="https://twitter.com/dancow">Dan Nguyen</a> for <a href="http://www.compjour.org">Stanford's Computational Journalism class</a>.
 It's called "Fire and Rain" but there's no wildfires API, so it's just earthquakes and weather and Instagram.
 It is also chock-full for horrible design decisions and spaghetti code and laughable test suite and it uses Python for what clearly should be front-end AJAX code.

 It is currently deployed on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python-o) at: [sleepy-mesa-7300.herokuapp.com/](http://sleepy-mesa-7300.herokuapp.com/)